Cross compiler: GCC and cross compilation

 Cross-compiling GCC requires that a portion of the target platforms C standard library be available on the host platform.
 The programmer may choose to compile the full C library, but this choice could be unreliable.
 The alternative is to use newlib, which is a small C library containing only the most essential components required to compile C source code.

-The GNU autotools packages (i.e. autoconf, automake, and libtool) use the notion of a build platform, a host platform, and a target platform.
+The GNU Autotools packages (i.e. autoconf, automake, and libtool) use the notion of a build platform, a host platform, and a target platform.
 The build platform is where the compiler is actually compiled.
 In most cases, build should be left undefined (it will default from host).
 The host platform is always where the output artifacts from the compiler will be executed whether the output is another compiler or not.
 The target platform is used when cross-compiling cross compilers, it represents what type of object code the package will produce; otherwise the target platform setting is irrelevant.
 For example, consider cross-compiling a video game that will run on a Dreamcast.
 The machine where the game is compiled is the build platform while the Dreamcast is the host platform.
 The names host and target are relative to the compiler being used and shifted like son and grandson.

-Another method popularly used by embedded Linux developers involves the combination of GCC compilers with specialized sandboxes like Scratchbox, scratchbox2, or PRoot.
+Another method popularly used by embedded Linux developers involves the combination of GCC compilers with specialized sandboxes like Scratchbox and Scratchbox 2, or PRoot.
 These tools create a "chrooted" sandbox where the programmer can build up necessary tools, libc, and libraries without having to set extra paths.
 Facilities are also provided to "deceive" the runtime so that it "believes" it is actually running on the intended target CPU (such as an ARM architecture); this allows configuration scripts and the like to run without error.
 Scratchbox runs more slowly by comparison to "non-chrooted" methods, and most tools that are on the host must be moved into Scratchbox to function.